Nelson Merry College

 The original Nelson Merry Hall.
 Image courtesy of the Tennessee State Library and Archives.

-High School teams had the name Lions
+Team name: High School teams had the name Lions, but see the

 The sports history we have shows limited activity in the late 1920’s and early 1930’s.
 College Football Data Warehouse lists five games between 1931 and 1935.
 Opponents were small Black Tennessee schools--Morristown College and Swift Memorial College--and some black high schools.
 Nelson Merry also played baseball, being on the schedule of Knoxville Colored High School in both 1927 and 1928.
 Finally in 1934, a high school student named Eddie McCollins won the long jump in the Tuskegee Relays.